logo-icon-opaque

 The patient’s electrolytes stabilized during the four-day stay and outpatient IV fluids were arranged for given the ongoing hyperemesis gravidarum.
 There was no urine culture growth, therefore antibiotics were stopped at discharge.
 The patient had a close obstetrics follow-up post discharge.

-Optimize patient care, reduce denials and maximize reimbursement through our unique approach to achieving excellence in utilization review.
+Optimize patient care, reduce denials and maximize reimbursement through our unique approach to achieving excellence in utilization management.

-Discuss your hospital's denial prevention and appeal management needs with our team.
+Discuss your hospital’s utilization and denial management needs with our team.